 Free cooling is a straight forward concept that can be applied to new and existing water cooled projects with relative ease.
 The cooling provided, of course, is not completely "free" because the tower, chilled water pumps, and tower fans still must be operated.
 Nonetheless, it allows cost conscious building or process owners and operators to take advantage of naturally occurring climate conditions to save system operating costs.
 The concept has been applied successfully for many years to the delight of many system owners.
+The innovations of hybrid and adiabatic products have provided the opportunity for optimizing water and energy use even further.
 Free cooling can be used to save energy whenever outside wet bulb temperature drops below the required chilled water set point and can save enough compressor electric power to pay for the cost.
 Please contact your local BAC Representative for assistance with system selection and sizing.